uclaacm/hack-tooling-series/session-2-git/readme.md

 ## Basic Git Operations
 ### git status
-This will show the differences between the HEAD commit (usually the latest one) and your current files
+This will show the differences between the HEAD commit (usually the latest one) and your current files.
+It also will list commands for basic operations you can do like staging (adding) files, committing them, or unstaging them.
+This is very useful because it allows you to rely less on memory for commands.

+**🚨*git status will remind you of basic git commands*🚨**
 ### git init
 <img src='assets/git_init.png'>